Modern Capitalism

 Introduction

-• Without hesitation, I replied that if the world offered free money without work and risk, it was likely a scam disguised as an investment opportunity, designed to benefit the salesperson.
+• I immediately responded that if the world truly offered free money without any work and risk, it would likely be a scam disguised as an investment opportunity, primarily designed to benefit the salesperson.

-Historically, banks were trusted institutions where people saved money and earned interest.
+Historically, banks have been trusted institutions where individuals could safely deposit their savings and earn interest.

-• However, in recent years, banks have increasingly adopted aggressive marketing tactics.
+• However, in recent years, many banks have increasingly adopted aggressive marketing tactics.

-• For example, after making significant credit card purchases, I frequently receive offers for high-interest loans to repay the debt over several months (e.g. 7.99% interest rate per annum).
+• For example, after making significant credit card purchases, I frequently receive offers for high-interest loans to repay the debt over several months (e.g. interest rate as high as 7.99% per annum).

-• Banks seem to have adopted a predatory lending approach, reminiscent of loan sharks, preying on the financial struggles of consumers.
+• These practices suggested that some banks have adopted a predatory lending approach, reminiscent of loan sharks, preying on the financial struggles of consumers.

-• This practice is especially concerning given the rising cost of living and the increasing number of people who rely on credit to make ends meet (rather than traditional principle of spending within one's means).
+• This trend is particularly concerning given the rising cost of living and the growing number of people who rely on credit to make ends meet, deviating from the traditional principle of spending within one's means.

 The Monopoly of Capitalism